carlyechaney/starter-academic/content/es/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Maternal health
+- Salud Maternal
-- Infant development
+- Desarollo infantil
-- Endocrine disruptors
+- Disruptores endocrinos

 # Education to show in About widget